LeoGrin/selfspy/README.md

                         them.
 Optional argument works same as for --active.
   --pkeys               List processes sorted by number of keystrokes.
   --tkeys               List window titles sorted by number of keystrokes.
+  --export-text         Export the text db to a csv for further analysis --typing-speed        Display typing speed (useful in combination with
+                        dates)
+  --typing-quality      Display typing quality, i.e number of errors and show
+                        worst keys

 See the README file or http://gurgeh.github.com/selfspy for examples.
 ```